pyxu-org/pyxu/doc/stochastic.rst

 .. figure:: gd_progress.gif
    :width: 40%

-This gif was run by using normal gradient descent and taking a snapshot every iteration for 80 iterations.
+This gif was made by using normal gradient descent and taking a snapshot every iteration for 80 iterations.

 |truth2|  |corrupt2|